 Our teams are here to support you as a postgraduate researcher.

 The Enquiry Centre is your first port of call for queries and questions.

 Registry handles some of the key processes required for managing your degree, including matriculation, fee invoicing, student data, thesis submission, and graduation.
 The Enquiry Centre will advise you if your question should be directed towards Registry.

 Our friendly international teams give visa and immigration support, provide English language courses and drop-in support sessions, and run a social and cultural programme throughout the year.

 Advice services and mental health support

 Your wellbeing is important to us.
 If you’re having a difficult time, please talk to the Doctoral Academy staff or to one of the advice services below.
 You don’t need to wait until you are in a crisis before reaching out.

-- Student Support Team – available to support postgraduate researchers, this team offers help and support with both work-related and personal challenges
+- Student Support Team are available to support postgraduate researchers, this team offers help and support with both work-related and personal challenges

-- Chaplaincy - a multi-cultural, supportive environment, the Chaplaincy is open to postgraduate researchers of all faiths and none
+- Chaplaincy is a multi-cultural, supportive environment, the Chaplaincy is open to postgraduate researchers of all faiths and none

 - Gender-based violence support